 The first thing you’re going to send to angel investors is your elevator pitch.
 Your elevator pitch isn’t a sales pitch.
 It’s a short, well-crafted explanation of the problem you solve, how you solve it, and how big of a market there is for that solution.
 That’s it.
 You don’t need to “sell” the angel investor in the introduction.
 Your opportunity should speak for itself.

 We’ve spent a lot of time and effort putting together “How to Create the Perfect Email Pitch” which you can review here.
 This will include your elevator pitch but basically makes sure you cover all the high points in your email that will get an angel investor’s attention right out of the gates.
-It also kind of make sure you don’t come across like a cheeseball (hey, it happens to the best of us.)
+It also helps make sure you don’t come across like a cheeseball (hey, it happens to the best of us).

 These days just about everything is done through email, which means just about everything is also available on the Web.

-You can create a Pitch Profile for free on Startups.co or Bizplan.com.
-It only takes a little while and it will be a much better way to provide a reference back to your company profile than messing with attachments.
+(You can create a funding profile on Fundable.com.
+It only takes a little while and is an easier way to provide a reference back to your company profile than messing with attachments.)

 Your First Response